gabrielelanaro/gabrielelanaro.github.io/blog/_posts/24-04-2015-scraping-data.md

 In this post we'll describe how I downloaded 1000 room listings per day from a popular website, and extracted the information I needed (like price, description and title).

-This is the first of a series of 4 posts on my project [Room Prices in Vancouver](http://gabrielelanaro.github.io/blog/2015/04/19/room-prices-vancouver.html), make sure to read it for nice insight about the room situation in Vancouver!
+This is the first of a series of 4 posts on my project [Room Prices in Vancouver](http://gabrielelanaro.github.io/blog/2015/04/19/room-prices-vancouver.html), make sure to read it for nice insights about the room situation in Vancouver!

 # What is scraping?